Lime30k/Tune-Flow/READme.md

 - All song and playlist data is stored in plain text files for easy editing and backup.
 - The UI is built using JavaFX with a focus on simplicity and local file playback.
+- All songs currently stored in /data are for demonstrative purposes only

 ---